fuankarion/Vision17/Lab5-features/Readme.md

 # Lab 5 - Features

-In this lab you will create code to represent images using Textons and then train and test a classifier.
+In this lab you will create a code to represent images using Textons.
+Then you will train and test a classifier based on the initial representation.
 Try to create good quality code so that you can reuse it in the following labs.

 ## Database

 The database for this lab comes from the [ponce group](http://www-cvr.ai.uiuc.edu/ponce_grp/data/)

-You can download it from the following mirrors in the university
+You can download it from the following mirrors in the university (might be fastes if you are connected to the university network)

 -   http: http://157.253.63.7/textures.tar.gz
--   ssh: ``vision@157.253.63.7:/home/vision/images/textures.tar.gz``

 ## Image Representation